Gamify-IT/docs/dev-manuals/test-plans/overworld-frontend/plans/pause-menu-pause-function.md

 ## Description

-This use case verifies that the pause menu works as intended.
+This use case verifies that the pause menu works as intended and that the game is paused while it is open.

 ## Precondition

-Overworld is loaded
+The overworld is loaded.

 ## Postcondition

+The menu is not visible and the game is no longer paused.

 ## Typical procedure

 1. The tester opens the pause menu with <kbd>Esc</kbd>
-2. The tester checks that player character can no longer move or interact with anything
+2. The protagonist can no longer move or interact with anything, and the environment is paused
 3. The tester closes the pause menu with <kbd>Esc</kbd>
-4. The tester checks that the game is resumed and the player can walk/interact again
+4. The game is resumed and the protagonist can walk/interact again
-5. The tester opens the pause menu with the button top left
-6. The tester checks that player character can no longer move or interact with anything
-7. The tester closes the pause menu with the resume button
-8. The tester checks that the game is resumed and the player can walk/interact again

 ## Alternative procedures

-N/A
+1.1.
+The tester opens the menu with the button in the upper-left corner \
+3.1.
+The tester closes the menu with the `Resume` button

 ## Criticality